Hearthstone Chunky Knit Blanket Pattern

 A new beginner friendly chunky knitted blanket pattern, the Hearthstone Blanket, is now a free knitting pattern here on the blog.
-Read all about the simple blanket construction, scroll down for the free pattern to see what you need to make this knit and purl blanket knitting pattern or grab the printable PDF from my shop, Etsy shop, Ravelry shop or grab the Lion Brand Yarn and Pattern KIT.
+Read all about the simple blanket construction, scroll down to view the full free pattern or purchase an ad free PDF from the links below.

 No time right now?
 Pin this beginner knitting blanket pattern free for later!